 Over the next two years, Rockingham Electric grew to 10 employees and found itself bursting at the seams.
 In the spring of 1960, Clifford purchased the Hood Milk building at 345 Court Street in Portsmouth, turning it into a modern 10,000 square-foot facility and setting the stage for a new era.

 On the tide of rising sales, Rockingham Electric acquired Noros Electrical Supply Company of Claremont during 1965.
 In 1967 a new, wholly owned subsidiary in Dover was launched, named Clifford’s Electrical Supply Company, expanding into new quarters within a year and signaling a bright future for its parent company.

-But then, on Saturday evening, December 28, 1968, catastrophe struck.
+On Saturday evening, December 28, 1968, catastrophe struck.
 In the middle of a blizzard, fire broke out at Rockingham Electric’s retail hub and company headquarters in Portsmouth, burning it to the ground.
 The building and the entire inventory was gone.
 Even worse, all the company’s records, cash and accounts receivable were lost.
-Although inconceivable today, 35 years ago in the pre-computer era, a thriving business saw virtually all of its important assets wiped out in just a few hours.
+Although inconceivable today, prior to the computer era, a thriving business saw virtually all of its important assets wiped out in just a few hours.